Jan 12, 2022

 Now is also the time to look for records confirming whether the deceased wished to be an organ or tissue donor after their death, since doctors need to act fast if that’s the case.
 Let doctors or hospital staff know if you’re aware of your loved one’s wishes, or look for records indicating that they wished to donate organs or tissue after they’ve passed.

 Reach out to everyone who was close to the deceased.
 Make phone calls, send emails, text messages, or whatever else you need to do in order to reach those who need to know.
 You might be dreading this step, but the likelihood is that you’ll feel less alone and more supported as you reach out.
 Letting people know there’s been a death to someone close to you and to them means you can lean on each other during this time of grieving, and gather support for the weeks and months ahead.

 If the death was somewhat expected—in cases where the deceased was in hospice or battling an illness for an extended period of time, for example—then there’s a high chance that they left behind instructions for their funeral.
-These instructions were either communicated to you or left behind in the form of a written statement.
+These instructions were either communicated to you, or left behind in the form of a written statement.
 Did they want to be buried, or cremated?
 Was there a specific funeral home with which they’ve already made plans?
 Did they want a religious service?
-Now is the time to gather the family and discuss your loved one’s funeral wishes, and collect the funds that will be required to cover the expenses of the estate.
+Now is the time to gather the family and discuss your loved one’s funeral wishes, and collect the funds that will be required.

 Hopefully, your loved one has discussed where important documents such as their will are kept with you and your family.
 Once your loved one passes, it’s important to locate the will as quickly as possible in order to get confirmation about their wishes regarding their funeral and any other important business that needs to be addressed immediately after death.
 If you have the will you can also submit it quickly to the probate court and jump-start the process of settling your loved one’s estate.
 Either way, knowing where the will is located is crucial at this stage.